lclarkmichalek/site/content/post/monitoring-queue.md

 ## Top users

 Nothing we've done so far introspects the data coming through our system.
-One common question during an incident relating to volume is 'did someone start sending something new'?
+One common question during an incident relating to volume and capacity is 'did someone start sending something new'?
 We can add a metric to capture this.

 ```go
 var (